Deepfake technology, an application of AI, can help candidates cheat in online English exams

 The danger of deepfake

-Speaking at an event in London, many senior security engineers said that although they are leading the way in ensuring the integrity of international English certificates, stakeholders must continue to be vigilant and openly discuss the fight against exam cheating.
+Speaking at an event in London (UK), many senior security engineers commented that although they are leading the way in ensuring the integrity of international English certificates, stakeholders must continue to be vigilant and openly discuss the fight against exam cheating.

 Accordingly, deepfake technology, famous for using AI to recreate people's faces in videos for the purpose of fraud or misinformation, is said to be present in online English exams.
-Specifically, it will help others pretend to be candidates to take the exam with faces and expressions "molded" so that they are not detected during the test.
+Specifically, it will help others pretend to be candidates to take the exam with faces and expressions "sculpted" to look real so that they cannot be detected during the test.

-To deal with this situation, Duolingo, the language learning platform that owns the Duolingo English Test (DET), has appointed a chief deepfake engineer to proactively address the risks that threaten the security of the test.
+To address this, Duolingo, the language learning platform that owns the Duolingo English Test (DET), has appointed a chief deepfake engineer to proactively address the security threats to the test.

 "Deepfake is a machine learning-based attack, but we have similar, if not better, technology than those used by exam cheaters.
-In addition, real-time deepfakes are extremely complex to implement and require much more expensive equipment than deepfakes of existing videos," said Basim Baig, head of cybersecurity at DET.
+In addition, real-time deepfakes are extremely complex to implement and require much more expensive equipment than deepfakes of existing videos," said Basim Baig, head of DET's cybersecurity department.

 Duolingo English Test mock test interface with Vietnamese questions

-The PIE News also quoted Mr. Basim Baig as saying that online English test organizers are using both AI and humans to monitor test takers’ activities.
-This helps ensure the security of the test, as well as increase the ability to detect external interference.
+The PIE News also quoted Mr. Basim Baig that online English test organizers are using both AI and humans to monitor test takers’ activities.
+This helps ensure the security of the test, as well as increase the ability to detect outside interference.

-On the other hand, Kimberely Snyder, Senior Director of Operations at Duolingo, outlined some signs to detect whether a test taker is using technology like deepfake to impersonate or not.
-"One of them is to observe common behavioral signals and evaluate how they are different in the video, like eye movements or teeth," she said.
+On the other hand, Ms. Kimberely Snyder, Senior Director of Operations at Duolingo, listed some signs to detect whether a test taker is using technology like deepfake to impersonate or not.
+"One of them is observing common behavioral signals and assessing how they are different in the video, like eye movements or teeth," she said.

 Risk of exam cheating